blcxtranslations/blcx/_translated/chapter-0051.md

 Another two hours passed.
 Lin Xuan suddenly swayed and fell back onto the hardwood floor.
 It was not because he had failed in breaking through the bottleneck.
 He had succeeded but was so exhausted that he did not even have the power to sit up.

 "So dangerous!"
 Although he was so tired that he did not even want to move his fingers, he still had a smile on his face.
-He has finally reached the fifth layer and entered into the latter layers of the Spirit Gathering stage.
+He has finally reached the fifth layer and entered into the latter layers of the Spirit Condensation stage.

 - - -
 - - -